cisebaba/ourspace/docs/journals/allisha.md

+## June 2, 2022

+Today, our team switched around some group members.
+I worked on the events microservice today with Starr and Cise.
+We were having some issues with parsing for location city and state data.
+We had some instruction that really helped us and taught us about implementing json data.
+Instead of using an external API for location data, we decided to create our own json file filled with location data to use for our events microservice.
+We were having a bit of trouble with the formatting of the data but eventually figured it out.

+We learned how to use the manage.py loaddata command to load our data from the json file into our microservice and have it actually parse data from there.
+Once we got that working, we started to think about whether we should include city data right now or hold off on it.

+We were able to successfully finish the events microservice back-end - models, views, and urls!
+We were able to GET, POST, PUT, AND DELETE locations and location details, as well as events and event details!
+We decided to not use an external API for event data right now and just have a post feature.
+We also decided on having a default picture set when creating an event if a user doesn't upload a picture url, but if they do, they're uploaded picture does display instead of the default picture.

 ## June 1, 2022

 Our team used a random generator to split up teams and distribute the tasks for today.
 We worked on dividing up tasks for the day, with one group ( Rachael and I ) working on the jobs microservice and one group (Starr, Cise, and Amanda) working on the events microservice.